 April 26, 2007 - Becomes the first quadriplegic to experience zero gravity, aboard a Zero Gravity Corporation flight.

-October 2007 - "George's Secret Key to the Universe," a children's sci-fi novel to explain the universe, written with daughter Lucy is published.
-The book is the first in a trilogy.
+October 2007 - “George’s Secret Key to the Universe,” the first in a series of children’s books to help explain the universe, written with his daughter Lucy, is published.

-July 30, 2009 - Is awarded the 2009 Presidential Medal of Freedom by President Barack Obama.
+July 30, 2009 - Is awarded the Presidential Medal of Freedom by US President Barack Obama.

-September 30, 2009 - Steps down as Lucasian Professor of Mathematics at Cambridge University after 30 years.
-Hawking will continue to work at the university.
+September 30, 2009 - Steps down as the Lucasian Professor of Mathematics at Cambridge University after 30 years.

 September 7, 2010 - “The Grand Design,” written with Leonard Mlodinow, is published.

-August 28, 2012 - "George and the Big Bang," the third and final installment in a series of children's books written with daughter Lucy, is published.
+March 2016 - “George and the Blue Moon,” the fifth installment in his series of children’s books co-written with his daughter, is published.